matu3ba/chepa/README.md

 ## todos
 - [x] use case 1
 - [x] zig build
-- [x] test base perf: 10000 folders each with 0 or 10 subfolders
+- [x] test base perf: 10000 directories each with 0 or 10 subdirectories
-- [x] test control sequences: add such folders (fix #10920 to have nicer solution)
+- [x] test control sequences: add such directories (fix #10920 to have nicer solution)
-- [x] test bad patterns: add such folders
+- [x] test bad patterns: add such directories
 - [x] cli `-outfile`
 - [x] use case 2
 - [x] use case 3